DanielOaks/mlpds/README.md

 This is an app for MLPDS.

+## Backend

+To connect the backend, set the environment variable `MLPDS_CLIENT_BACKEND_URL` to the backend's URL without the trailing slash.
+You can set this in the `.env.local` file and it'll get automatically picked up.

 -----

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.